 This section presents the CMP analysis process for assessing the potential of CMP strategies in terms of established congestion management objectives and performance measures.
-A CMP analysis process is defined for each of the following types of transportation investments:
+A CMP analysis process is defined for each of the following types of transportation investments.
+All added capacity projects are subject to analysis:

 - Major Investments.
 These are federal and state assisted, regionally significant added capacity projects located on the CMP network.
 Significant added capacity projects tend to have a substantial cost (greater than \$100 million) and significantly impact regional or corridor travel patterns.
 Project descriptions typically include a new roadway or bypass; major or minor road widening to add through lanes on an existing highway; major roadway reconstruction; adding capacity to a corridor by improving many related intersections; new interchange or adding capacity to an existing interchange; grade separation of existing intersections (that add capacity); etc. - Other Investment Types.
-These are federal and state assisted projects with total project costs (federal request and local match that exceed \$100 million that encompass the following improvement types: transportation demand management, land use, public transportation, bicycle/pedestrian, Intelligent Transportation Systems (ITS) and operations, roadway/mobility (Non-ITS), or added capacity projects located on the CMP network. - Accelerated Projects.
+These are federal and state assisted added capacity projects with total project costs (federal request and local match) that do not exceed \$100 million and are located on the CMP Network. - Accelerated Projects.
 These are projects that are introduced late in the RTP planning cycle due to accelerated growth or congestion relief, connection with an existing project, or new funding opportunities.
 As a result, the implementation of the projects does not correspond with the typical evaluation process and timeline required for projects already documented in the RTP. - Exempted Projects.
 Projects are exempt from a CMP analysis if the proposed project solves a safety or bottleneck problem.
 The criteria for determining whether a project is categorized as a safety or bottleneck project is described at the end of this section.